Penny stock: Risk and investment

 When considering penny stocks, investors and experts in the field recognize the low market price of shares and its correlation to low market capitalization.
 Market capitalization or "market cap" is the total dollar market value of all of a company’s outstanding securities.

 Since penny stocks are inexpensive, investors often buy large quantities of shares without spending much money.
 This tendency makes the penny stock market volatile.
-Volatility is “a statistical measure of the dispersion of returns for a given security or market index.
+Volatility is "a statistical measure of the dispersion of returns for a given security or market index".
 Typically, the higher the volatility, the greater the risk in investing in said securities.
 Conversely, the lower the volatility, the "safer" the investment is.
 Volatility can be also understood as the frequency of large changes in the value of a given security in either direction.
 This is directly correlated to the price action of a security which, when talking about penny stocks, can change more rapidly than that of a large-cap stock.

 Fraud

 Prosecutors and the Federal Bureau of Investigation say that fraud is widespread in the penny stock market.
 Potential fraud that involves even what are considered very small or micro market cap companies can still involve losses of tens of millions of dollars.

-The penny stock market has little liquidity, so holders of shares in penny stock companies often find it difficult to cash out of positions.
-However, academic research shows that the risk created by small market cap size and lower liquidity results in higher expected returns due to the size and liquidity premiums.
+The penny stock market has little liquidity for some stocks, especially those traded OTC, so holders of shares in penny stock companies often find it difficult to cash out of positions.
+However, academic research shows that for stocks listed on organized exchanges the risk created by small market cap size and lower liquidity results in higher expected returns due to the size and liquidity premiums.

 In the United States, the SEC and the Financial Industry Regulatory Authority (FINRA) have specific rules to define and regulate the sale of penny stocks.